-Dear Parents / Carers Date: Re: Adrenaline Auto-Injector (AAI) Pens (e.g. Epi-pen, Jext pen Emerade pen) Following the amendment to the Human Medicines Regulations 2012 to permit schools to hold spare adrenaline auto-injectors (AAIs), the Department of Health has issued non-statutory guidance to support schools in their management of AAIs.
-Stillness Infant and Junior School has now made arrangements to Auto-Injector pens for the use of students diagnosed with an allerg not available for various reasons in the event of an emergency.
-5 , According to our records, your son/daughter suffers from an allerge Adrenaline Auto-Injector (AAI) pen (for example Epi-pen, Jext pen • AAIs will only be administered to pupils for whom written parental emergency AAI has been given. consent for the use of the If your son/daughter has been diagnosed with an allergy and has been, please could you complete the attached form - Emergency A Form. • Completed forms may be returned to the relevant school office.
+Dear Parents / Carers Date: Re: Adrenaline Auto-Injector (AAI) Pens (e.g. Epi-pen, Jext) oen Emerade pen) Following the amendment to the Human Medicines Regulations spare adrenaline auto-injectors (AAIs), the Department of Health guidance to support schools in their management of AAIs. • Stillness Infant and Junior School has now made arrangements Auto-Injector pens for the use of students diagnosed with an alle not available for various reasons in the event of an emergency.
+According to our records, your son/daughter suffers from an alle Adrenaline Auto-Injector (AAI) pen (for example Epi-pen, Jext pe AAIs will only be administered to pupils for whom written parents emergency AAI has been given. al consent for the use of the If your son/daughter has been diagnosed with an allergy and ha pen, please could you complete the attached form - Emergency Form.
+Completed forms may be returned to the relevant school office.
 Yours faithfully